swelljoe/swelljoe.com/content/post/the-trickiest-thing-about-perl.md

 Simple enough, right?
 Wrong.

 This doesn't do what Ilia thought it would do (and what many programmers would think it would do), because Perl doesn't handle function arguments the way some other languages do.
-When you call a Perl function, Perl sends a *list of values* to the function.
-It doesn't send variables to the function, it always sends values and they're always flattened into a list.
+When you call a Perl function, and unpack the arguments (in `@_`) into named variables at the start of your function, you get a *list of scalars* which are aliases of the variables in the function call.
+It doesn't send the variables to the function, it always sends scalars flattened into a list.
 Also important in this discussion is the fact that arrays and hashes in Perl are "slurpy" or greedy.
-They will consume everything in the list, even if there are other variables after it that could receive some of the values.
+So, when you copy a list of variables into an array or hash, they will consume every value in the list, even if there are other variables after it that could receive some of the values.

+Perl function arguments are always passed-by-reference (rather than by value), but in the case of arrays or hashes it is a reference to the scalars within, and not the array or hash as a whole.

-So, if `@info` contained `(1, 2, 3, 5, 8, 13)` and `$new_string` contained `"doot doot"` calling `get_extended_sysinfo(@info, $new_string)` would actually pass the following list of values to the function:
+So, if `@info` contained `(1, 2, 3, 5, 8, 13)` and `$new_string` contained `"doot doot"` calling `get_extended_sysinfo(@info, $new_string)` would actually pass the following list of scalars to the function:

 ```perl
 (1, 2, 3, 5, 8, 13, "doot doot")
 ```

 Weird, right?
 And, after you parse your arguments into named variables, `@info` would contain the entirety of that list, and `$new_string` would contain nothing!
 Ilia's bafflement over this is understandable (and it's something that caused me a lot of grief when I started learning Perl, too).
+Even weirder, flipping the order of the arguments (with `$new_string` first and `@info` last) makes it work as expected, because the scalar variable `$new_string` is not slurpy and only consumes one value.

 # Another Example